 Yes.
 You can use the Manual Payments feature to log check payments in Recurly.

-Recurly supports credit cards so you can accept payments while preventing card declines and unwanted churn with Recurly's retry logic, designed to correct for over 60 common error types.
+Recurly supports credit cards so you can accept payments while preventing card declines and unwanted churn with Account Updater and Recurly's proprietary retry logic.

 Recurly’s mobile SDKs are easy to implement quickly and are built with your existing UI.